omnius45467/geekwise-alexa-course/src/app/markdown/day_4/day_4.md

 4. One of the most useful response types that we have access to is the `response.linkAccount()`, we will explore this later.

+5. Another really important response type that will come in handy is the `response.reprompt()`, just like the say function

+6. Even though, for most use cases you won't have to worry about sessions you can still access session information

+7. `response.clear()` will flush the session of speech input.

+8. `response.shouldEndSession()` will take a boolean value to either end the session or continue the session.
+By default the session will end after an intent performs its actions.
+If you wanted the user to be able to continue to use the skill, you will have to send something like `response.shouldEndSession(false)`.

+You have access to more response types and they are available for you to use, you can find them listed on the [Alexa-App](https://github.com/matt-kruse/alexa-app)  documentation.